Wondering how to travel on a budget? Here are 50 budget travel tips to help you explore the world for less.

 In expensive cities, the cost is around 20-30 USD per night.
 Still, that is much cheaper than a hotel room!

-And some hostels out there are actually incredible, equipped with nice amenities and a super cool vibe.
+And some hostels out there are actually incredible, equipped with nice amenities, a free breakfast, and a super cool vibe.
 Some of the most fun experiences I’ve had abroad have happened in hostels with my fellow dorm mates.

 14) Try Work Exchanges

 Working in exchange for your accommodation is one of the budget travel tips that will save you the most money.

 It is such an enriching and affordable way to travel.
 You can live with locals, immerse yourself in their culture, and either learn new skills or further your own work experience.
 And, you get free accommodation!